jayfreestone/basic-brockmann/README.md

 Not yet, although this is something I’m interested in exploring.

 ### Why should I use Brockmann?
-Because you’re using Libsass, which (at the time of writing) rules out the two well established SASS based grid systems, [Susy](http://susy.oddbird.net) and [Neat](http://neat.bourbon.io).
-Brockmann is designed to be *super* lightweight and incredibly easy to understand.
+~~Because you’re using Libsass, which (at the time of writing) rules out the two well established SASS based grid systems, [Susy](http://susy.oddbird.net) and [Neat](http://neat.bourbon.io).~~ You should use Brockmann as it's *super* lightweight and incredibly easy to understand.
 It’s not a comprehensive system.
 It’s a set of transparent and reusable mixins that let you built out a pre-conceived grid quickly.